mar1/rust_journal/README.md

 As I was talking with my brother recently, discipline is key in everything we try to accomplish.
 That’s why I’m starting here. **We’re Sunday, the 30th of July 2023 and I yet don’t know if it’s the beginning of something.**

-For the context, my name is Marin and I’m a full-stack web3 developer.
+For the context/background, I’m a full-stack web3 developer.
 However, I mostly use JS and Solidity daily.
 I deploy most of my code on Moonbeam/Moonbase as I like the spirit of this chain.
 You have access to great tools and the EVM compatibility is top-notch.
 Also, you have the entire Substrate ecosystem accessible through XCM.

 **And Rust is behind this.
 That’s also why I’m stepping up my game today.**